espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 .. note::

     Since all PCNT units share the same interrupt source, when installing multiple PCNT units make sure that the interrupt priority :cpp:member:`pcnt_unit_config_t::intr_priority` is the same for each unit.

-.. only:: SOC_PCNT_SUPPORT_ZERO_INPUT

-    -  :cpp:member:`pcnt_unit_config_t::zero_input_gpio_num` specify the GPIO numbers used by **zero** type signal.
-The default active level is high, and the input mode is pull-down enabled.
-Please note, it can be assigned to `-1` if it's not actually used, and GPIO will not be initialized.
-    -  :cpp:member:`pcnt_unit_config_t::invert_zero_input` is used to decide whether to invert the input signal before it going into PCNT hardware.
-The invert is done by GPIO matrix instead of PCNT hardware.
-The input mode is pull-up enabled when the input signal is invert.
-    -  :cpp:member:`pcnt_unit_config_t::io_loop_back` is for debug only, which enables both the GPIO's input and output paths.
-This can help to simulate the zreo pulse signals by function :cpp:func:`gpio_set_level` on the same GPIO.

 Unit allocation and initialization is done by calling a function :cpp:func:`pcnt_new_unit` with :cpp:type:`pcnt_unit_config_t` as an input parameter.
 The function will return a PCNT unit handle only when it runs correctly.
 Specifically, when there are no more free PCNT units in the pool (i.e. unit resources have been used up), then this function will return :c:macro:`ESP_ERR_NOT_FOUND` error.
 The total number of available PCNT units is recorded by :c:macro:`SOC_PCNT_UNITS_PER_GROUP` for reference.